-In October 2015, he was charged in Pompano Beach with robbery, battery, two counts of false imprisonment of a child under 13, three counts of false imprisonment of an adult, driving with a suspended license and possession of marijuana.
+In October 2015, he was charged in Pompano Beach with robbery, battery, two counts of false imprisonment of a child under 13 years of age, three counts of false imprisonment of an adult, driving with a suspended license and possession of marijuana.

-In April 2016, he was arrested in Hallandale Beach for possession of a weapon by a convicted felon, possession of marijuana and fleeing from police.
+In April 2016, he was arrested in Hallandale Beach for possession of a weapon by a convicted felon, possession of marijuana and fleeing from police officers.
 In May 2016, he was arrested again for armed robbery and false imprisonment.

 Octave was sentenced then to house arrest, anger management classes, community service and five years of probation.